Mouse on Mars: History

 While releasing albums on British indie labels, Mouse on Mars started their own label, Sonig, on which they release their own work and that of other German artists.
 They have also produced a number of EPs and have recorded music for film soundtracks as well as remixing the work of other musicians.

 In 2018 with the release of the Dimensional People release, the band perform under the name of Dimensional People Ensemble, an ensemble of drums, horns, strings, vocals, and electronic instruments, played by robotics and humanoids.

 Collaborations

 Mouse on Mars collaborated in the studio and toured with Stereolab in the mid 1990s – the results can be heard on Stereolab's Dots and Loops album and the associated Miss Modular single, and Mouse on Mars' Cache Cœur Naïf EP.
 St. Werner and Lætitia Sadier have also performed karaoke duets.

-The duo collaborated with Mark E. Smith of The Fall in a band called Von Südenfed in 2007.
+The duo collaborated with Mark E. Smith of The Fall, firstly on the Wipe That Sound EP in 2004, and then forming the band Von Südenfed in 2007.
 Their album is called Tromatic Reflexxions.

 A mini album was released November 2012, titled WOW.
 The album marked the duo's first recorded collaboration with the vocalist Dao Anh Khanh, producer Eric D. Clarke and the punk band, Las Kellies.